nialov/fractopo-subsampling/SUBSAMPLING_README.rst

       subsampling results as csvs from kaggle as well.

-   -  Or alternatively repeat the subsampling or base circle characterization that is introduced in the previous step.
+   -  Or alternatively repeat the subsampling or base circle characterization that is introduced in the previous step to get unique subsamples.

    -  Configure notebook analysis in ``notebooks/subsampling_config.py``
       and within the notebooks themselves.